SilentErosion/2024-2nd/README.md

 # October
 ### Basic Methodology: Always memorize what I learned using mnemonic skills.
 And constantly review them.
 ### Objectives
-1. Complete Java Web Programming Next Step -> Make a server application that I can use and that uses everything I learned in the book
+1. Complete Java Web Programming Next Step
 4. Complete Rust 100 Exercises: Do what I planned at first.
 Code by unit tests.
 Don't try and error, instead minimize the number of attempts by carefully thinking through.
+5. Implement basic paint pane with Java for practice SW project.
 6. Write at least two posts about daily IT knowledge.
-7. Memorize CS knowledge chosen by tech interviews using mnemonic skills.
-Develop the mnemonic and reading skills along the way.
 8. Sign up for a piano institute.
 10. Download one new-age sheet music and make it on my own.
 Compare the result with the sheet.
 11. Make an Android app that can get meal QR with one click.